jithu-chandran/jithu-chandran.github.io/timeseries/survival_analysis.md

 # Cox-PH regression model

-## This is a short introdduction to cox-ph regression model.
-The article covers the unique characteristics of survival data (eg. left/right censoring) and the thought process that lead to cox-ph regression model.
-The article also covres aspect of calculating the model parameters.
+## This is a short introduction to cox-ph regression model.
+The article is split into data, model and calibration